 The History of Hyssop Herbs and References

-It was recorded in the Book of Exodus that, on the night of Passover, hyssop would be used to apply the blood of those sacrificed onto doorposts.
+It was recorded in the Book of Exodus that, on the night of Passover, hyssop would be used to apply the blood of sacrificed lamb onto doorposts.

 Its purgative properties were also given a mention with in the Book of Psalms.
 Just before his death, Jesus of Nazareth on the cross was offered a sponge soaked in either vinegar or sour wine, with the sponge stuck onto a hyssop branch.
 Both Mark and Matthew made mentions to this occurrence, though references to the plant were only made in the general sense, which is typically translated into “stick” or “reed.”